 Step 3: Filter the Mixture

 After letting the mixture sit, it’s time to filter out the excess material.
-Use a fine sieve, cheesecloth, or coffee filter to separate the liquid from the solid residue.
+Use a fine sieve or cheesecloth to separate the liquid and precipitate from the solid iron bits.
 The liquid should be dark and rich in iron oxide.

 Step 4: Precipitate the Pigment

 Transfer the filtered liquid into a saucepan and heat it gently on the stovetop.
-As the water evaporates, the iron oxide will begin to precipitate out of the solution.
+As the water evaporates, the iron oxide will begin to precipitate from the solution.
 Keep a gentle simmer and don't let it boil.

 Step 5: Dry the Pigment